ashleyswanson360-org/beier360-interview-test/README.md

 ## Setup Guide
 To complete the test, you will be creating your own private repository from a template.

 1. View this repository on GitHub, and click "Use this template".
+If you can't see this option, make sure you are signed in to GitHub.
 2. Make sure the "Owner" is set to your **personal GitHub account**.
 3. Make sure the "Visibility" is set to **Private**.
 4. Give it a name and click "Create repository from template".